Nationalised energy could save households £4,400 in two years, analysis finds

 Show all 50

-In its response to the crisis, Ms Truss’s new government has announced that it will cap energy bills at £2,500 per year for the average household, with a support package deemed by chancellor Kwasi Kwarteng to cost some £60bn in its first six months – a sum largely handed to private energy suppliers.
+In its response to the crisis, Ms Truss’s new government has announced that it will cap energy bills at £2,500 per year for the average household, with a support package chancellor Kwasi Kwarteng said would cost some £60bn in its first six months – most of which will be handed to private energy suppliers.

-The government has also moved to bail out energy supplier Bulb, after dozens of firms went bust, in a move which consultancy Auxilione predicts could cost the taxpayer £4bn by April.
+The government has also moved to bail out energy supplier Bulb, after dozens of firms went bust, in a move that consultancy Auxilione predicts could cost the taxpayer £4bn by April.

-And in a dramatic mini-Budget on Friday, Mr Kwarteng announced a further £45bn-worth of tax cuts, mostly for mega-earners, effectively betting the UK economy in an all-out gambit driven by the Conservative ideology of “trickle-down” economics, in a move branded “Robin Hood in reverse” by the TUC.
+And in a dramatic mini-Budget on Friday, Mr Kwarteng announced a further £45bn-worth of tax cuts, mostly for mega-earners, effectively betting the UK economy in an all-out gamble driven by the Conservative ideology of “trickle-down” economics.
+The move prompted the TUC to refer to the chancellor as “Robin Hood in reverse”.

 In its analysis, however, the TUC argued that climate action could create more than a million new jobs, calling for a “major transformation” of the UK’s energy system to counter the “real risk that the climate transition will leave working people behind”.

-The Green Party told The Guardian, which first reported the analysis, that it supported the TUC’s findings, with co-leader Adrian Ramsay saying: “It’s important there’s more government ownership across all parts of the energy market so that we can ensure a rapid transition from fossil fuels to renewables and secure our energy needs for the future.
+The Green Party told The Guardian, which first reported the analysis, that it supported the TUC’s findings.
+Co-leader Adrian Ramsay said: “It’s important there’s more government ownership across all parts of the energy market so that we can ensure a rapid transition from fossil fuels to renewables and secure our energy needs for the future.

 Register for free to continue reading